CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/load-balancers.md

 ---

-title: Load balancers
+title: Load Balancers
 search:
   exclude: false
 ---

-# Load balancers
+# Load Balancers

 Load balancers serve as a proxy between virtualised infrastructure and clients in the outside network.
 This is essential in OpenStack since it can be used in a scenario where the infrastructure dynamically starts new VMs and adds them into the load balancing pool in order to mitigate inaccessibility of services.